wailsapp/wails/README.md

 approach: it provides the ability to wrap both Go code and a web frontend into a single binary.
 Tools are provided to make this easy for you by handling project creation, compilation and bundling.
 All you have to do is get creative!

+## Features

+- Use standard Go for the backend
+- Use any frontend technology you are already familiar with to build your UI
+- Quickly create rich frontends for your Go programs using pre-built templates
+- Easily call Go methods from Javascript
+- Auto-generated Typescript definitions for your Go structs and methods
+- Native Dialogs & Menus
+- Supports modern translucency and "frosted window" effects
+- Unified eventing system between Go and Javascript
+- Powerful cli tool to quickly generate and build your projects
+- Multiplatform
+- Uses native rendering engines - _no embedded browser_!

 ### Official Website

 Version 2: